ncshy/Linux-Investigations/investigate_tcpcksum_offload/README.md

 3. DCMD - 8 bit field
 	1. TSE (bit 7) - If 0, then only header checksums should be calculated by the hardware
 	2. DEXT (bit 5) - If 1, indicates advanced descriptor format
-	3. IFCS (bit 1) - Set to 1, if header checksum should be calculated by the hardware
+	3. IFCS (bit 1) - Set to 1, if Ethernet header checksum should be calculated by the hardware
 4. POPTS - 6 bit field; Checksums are calculated per packet, and enabled in this field of the data descriptor
 	1. TXSM (bit 1) - If 1, L4 checksum should be calculated by HW.
 	2. IXSM (bit 0) - If 1, L3 checksum should be calculated by HW (does not support IPv6).